-2) Geographic areas of the state disproportionately affected by cancer incidence, mortality, or cancer risk prevalence.
+(2) Geographic areas of the state disproportionately affected by cancer incidence, mortality, or cancer risk prevalence.

 While disparities and needs exist across the state, CPRIT will also prioritize applications proposing to serve geographic areas of the state disproportionately affected by cancer incidence, mortality, or cancer risk prevalence.
-For this RFA, projects must propose to serve nonmetropolitan and/or
+While it is permissible to serve metropolitan areas, projects must propose to also serve nonmetropolitan and/or MUAs of the state.